-The Designated Safeguarding Lead (DSL) (member of senior management) is: Mrs C Wheatley
+- The Designated Safeguarding Lead (DSL) (member of senior management) is Mrs Wheatley (Headteacher)

-- The Deputy DSL's are: Mrs C Luck (Acting Deputy Headteacher), Mr Paine (Senior Teacher), Mrs Dundas (Learning Mentor), Mrs Myton (Newts Manager) and Miss Land (Deputy Newts Manager). - The Mental Health lead is Mrs Luck and Mrs Dundas - The Safeguarding Governor is Mrs C Spedding - Chair of Governors is Mrs J Hopwood - • - The Headteacher is Mrs C Wheatley - Contact details: email: admin@newton-hill.org.uk or 01924 303680
+- The Deputy DSL's are Mrs Luck (AHT), Mr Paine (Senior Teacher), Mrs Myton (Newts Manager), Miss Land (Newts Deputy Manager) and Mrs Dundas (Learning Mentor).

+- The Senior Mental Health lead is Mrs Wheatley with Mrs Luck and Mrs Dundas.

+- The RSHE coordinator is Mrs Wheatley

+- The Designated Teacher for LAC is Mrs Luck

+- The Safeguarding Governor is Miss Spedding

+- Chair of Governors is Mrs Hopwood.

+- The Headteacher is Mrs Wheatley

+You can contact all of the above through admin@newton-hill.org.uk or 01924 303680

 All staff have a responsibility for Safeguarding no matter what their role.
-These are outlined clearly in Keeping Children Safe in Education 2021 of which appropriate sections will be issued to all staff.
+These are outlined clearly in Keeping Children Safe in Education 2022 of which appropriate sections are issued to all staff.